 3. Comodo Dragon / Ice Dragon

 Comodo created two flavors of anonymous browsers.
-One named Comodo Dragon — a Chromium-based secure web browser comes with all of Chrome’s features plus the unparalleled level of security and privacy.
-And the other named Comodo IceDragon — based on Mozilla Firefox which features several security, performance and feature enhancements over the core build.
+One named Comodo Dragon — a Chromium-based secure web browser comes with all of Chrome’s features plus an unparalleled level of security and privacy.
+And the other is named Comodo IceDragon — based on Mozilla Firefox which features several security, performance and feature enhancements over the core build.

 Available on: Windows, Mac, Linux